Ferrum maintains a tradition of a comprehensive academic program built on a liberal

 Freshmen take GWS 101, a two-hour, two-credit course that helps students begin their

-familiarity with campus resources and college policies.
+with campus resources and college policies.

 Boone Honors Program